tock/tock/doc/reference/trd-appid.md

-**Global Application Identifier**: an application identifier which, given an expected combination of Credentials Checking Policy and Identifier Policy, is both globally consistent across all TBF objects for a particular application and unique to that Application.
+**Global Application Identifier**: an application identifier which, given an expected combination of Credentials Checking Policy and Identifier Policy, is both globally consistent across all TBF objects for a particular Application and unique to that Application.
 All instances of the Application loaded with this combination of policies have this Application Identifier.
 No instances of other Applications loaded with this Credentials Checking Policy have this Application